bioinformatics-ca/IDE_2021/module6/README.md

 ## Step 6: Evaluate assembly with Quast

 [Quast][] can be used to provide summary statistics on the output of assembly software.
+Quast will take as input an assembled genome or metagenome (a FASTA file of different sequences) and will produce HTML and PDF reports.
 We will run Quast on our data by running the following command:

 **Commands**
 ```bash